logologo

 What Is ILR?

-ILR — also called "settlement" — is an immigration status that removes time limits and conditions from your permission to be in the UK.
-Unlike a visa, which has an expiry date and ties you to specific conditions (such as working for a sponsor), ILR lets you:
+ILR, also called "settlement," is an immigration status that removes time limits and conditions from your permission to be in the UK.
+Unlike a visa, which expires and ties you to a sponsor, ILR means you can live in the UK permanently, work for any employer in any role, access public funds, and eventually apply for British citizenship.

-ILR is recorded on a Biometric Residence Permit or, for newer applicants, as a digital eVisa status on the UK Visas and Immigration (UKVI) online account.
+It's the point where your immigration status stops being something you need to worry about renewing.
+ILR is recorded on a Biometric Residence Permit or, for newer applicants, as a digital eVisa status on the UKVI online account.

 Who Is Eligible for ILR?